 We don’t allow homeowners to carry out, or instruct someone else to carry out, this sort of work (and you’d be in breach of our lease agreement if you did).
 This is to ensure the safety of everyone living in our buildings.

 There have been several cases where fraudsters have charged homeowners thousands of pounds and issued fake EWS1 forms.
 Lenders will only accept an EWS1 form from an approved EWS1 assessor.

 Can Hyde’s EWS surveyors carry out EWS1 assessments on behalf of homeowners, if they want to pay for one?

 We’ll only allow EWS1 assessments to be carried out on our buildings once we’ve carried out any intrusive inspections we need to do as part of our building safety programme.
-We’ll only ever carry out EWS1 assessments on buildings taller than 18m (and note we may have to pass these costs on to leaseholders, as they’re not a legal requirement)
+We’ll only ever carry out EWS1 assessments on buildings where the RICS guidance indicates one is required (and note we may have to pass these costs on to leaseholders, as they’re not a legal requirement).

 In theory, we can carry out an EWS1 assessment that’s paid for by leaseholders.
 However, depending on the size of the building, the cost of an EWS1 form could run into tens of thousands of pounds and there is no guarantee it will be accepted by a lender.

 Does a nil valuation mean my home is worthless?